 Banks

 Authorized banks, all over Nepal, provide currency exchange services.
-The rates are typically better than the airport.
+The rates are typically better than at the airport.
 However, banks are usually open between 10:00 AM and 5:00 PM on weekdays and close on public holidays.

 Money Exchange

 Money exchange authorized by the government provides money exchange facilities.
-Confirm the rates as they may vary from the standard rates.
+Confirm the rates, as they may vary from the standard rates.

 Hotels